Ashwin7mak/qbui/ui/MIGRATING_TEST_DATA.md

 1. A local oracle server (see https://github.com/QuickBase/QuickBase for getting setup)
 2. A local tomcat server (see https://github.com/QuickBase/QuickBase for getting setup)
-3. Access to the AWS Pre-production server (AWS account)
+3. Access to the AWS Pre-production server (AWS account).
+If you need an account, please complete an ops request at https://team.quickbase.com/db/bhvkpd55u
 4. Bastion must be setup (see below)
+5. If working from home, you will need VPN to access https://www.jenkinscs1.quickbaserocks.com

 ## Setting up Bastion